Learn API Testing - Complete Tutorial with Video

 5. Risk Mitigation

 Software development inherently carries risks.
 API testing acts as a risk mitigation tool.
 By thoroughly testing APIs before integrating them into the application, you can identify and address potential issues and vulnerabilities early in the development cycle.
-This proactive approach reduces the likelihood of critical failures in the production environment, ultimately safeguarding your system’s integrity.
+This proactive approach reduces the likelihood of critical failures in the production environment, safeguarding your system’s integrity.

 Types of API Testing